genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

 In Step 3, we need CHARMM topology files.
-Here, we create a symbolic link to the directory where the CHARMM force field files are stored (see [Tutorial 2.2](/tutorials/genesis_tutorial_2.2_2022/)) using the "`ln -s`" command.
+Here, we create a symbolic link to the directory where the CHARMM force field files are stored (see [Tutorial 2.2](/tutorials/genesis_tutorial_2.2_2022/)) using the `ln -s` command.
 Symbolic link is a kind of "shortcut" to the target.
 It is useful for referring to a directory or file that is far from the current working directory.

 ```bash
 # Make a symbolic link to the CHARMM toppar directory